 Disaster recovery: what will you do when the lights go out?

 No business is immune from an outage.
-It can strike at any time and without warning, which is why it’s essential that you have a disaster recovery plan in place.
+It can strike at any time and without warning, which is why it’s essential that you have a disaster recovery plan in place from using an IT managed service provider.

 Computer systems have become so deeply embedded in the processes of many small to medium-sized businesses, organisations, over the last 20 years, that many organisations cannot operate effectively without them.
 Business continuity has become an increasing concern for organisations of all sizes.
 If a business can’t continue, it can’t generate income.

-The cloud has certainly made disaster recovery for SMEs easier than ever before, however, having a suitable plan in place means more than just backing up daily to the cloud.
+The cloud which is a computer data recovery service has certainly made disaster recovery for SMEs easier than ever before, however, having a suitable plan in place means more than just backing up daily to the cloud.
 It doesn’t take a large event, such as a fire, flood, or terrorist attack, to cause a business to lose important data, either.
 It can be as simple as dropping a laptop on the floor, or a power surge resulting in a burnt-out storage device.

 Our reliance on such systems can be easily overlooked, as our dependence on them increases over long periods of time, resulting in inadequate protection for such essential systems.